Jose Salcines receives honorary

 court in 1998 and has received many high honors from his profession

-and community, including the 1974 Special Merit Award as one of
+and community, including the 1974 Special Merit Award from the National

 Florida Southern is a four-year, private, co-educational liberal

 arts college affiliated with the United Methodist Church.
 The college

 offers more than 40 undergraduate majors and a master of business

 administration degree accredited by the Commission on Colleges of